 AFB wish that there could be more civil engagement and exchange of ideas between both ‘sides’ of the Brexit debate.
 Although we won’t ever pull our punches in debating, discussing and exploring Brexit, we offer up this document to Brexiteers and Remainers alike; especially those who are in the arts or interested in the arts.

 We hope that you find our thoughts expressed in this pamphlet interesting and challenging.
-Even if you are not an artist (or arts worker) who supports Brexit, perhaps our thoughts here will give you an insight into AFB and our values.
+Even if you are not an artist (or arts worker) who supports Brexit, we hope our thoughts here will give you an insight into AFB and our values.
 You may even find yourself surprisingly sympathetic.

 Importantly, we accommodate and respect many different types of Brexiteer positions too: we have members who are ‘out and proud,’ as well as ‘quiet Brexiteers’ and also those who are entirely ‘closet Brexiteers,’ because of the social and professional backlash they have unfortunately experienced.